-680 Seminar in Thesis (3)
+- 660. Seminar in Thesis (8).
+Pr., completion of 35 hours in the M.LA. program.

-Pr., completion of 35 hours in the M.L.A. program.
-A seminar to assist the student in developing a thesis topic, conducting preliminary research, and writing a thesis proposal
+A seminar to assist the student in developing a thesis topic, conduct - ing preliminary research, and writing a thesis proposal.

-690 Thesis (5)

-Pr., completion of all course work in the M.L.A. program and a 3.0 graduate G.P.A. on a 4.0 scale.
-The student will submit to the Liberal Arts Graduate Council an approved thesis in partial fulfillment of the requirements for the Master of Liberal Arts degree
+Thesis (5) Proceedings of all course work in the MIA - 690.
+Thesis (5).
+Pr., completion of all course work in the M.LA program and a 3.0 graduate G.PA. on a 4.0 scale.
+The student will submit to the Liberal Arts Graduate Council an approved thesis in partial fulfillment of the requirements for the Master of Liberal Arts degree.